A Chicago Culinary Bucket List, from Deep-Dish to Chocolate Cake

 Ukrainian Village

 You might think that there's only so much one can do with a seemingly simple egg sandwich, but Kasama has proved that within simplicity lurks great creativity and yes, even divinity.
 The egg, a perfectly textured lightly souffled square.
 The sausage, an exquisitely meaty caramelized homemade longganisa patty.
 The cheese, a gooey slice of American.
 And, finally, the bread, a sliced-open airy potato roll.
 And if you know what's good for you, add a hash brown to the stack, perfectly crunchy on the outside and soft on the inside.
-The result is guaranteed to brighten up even the dreariest Chi-town winter morning.
+The result is guaranteed to brighten up any Chi-town morning.

 Courtesy of Three Dots and a Dash